Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

 The chosen contestants review the mitigated protocol and aim to find any additional vulnerabilities.
 The findings are not limited to mitigated issues, and contestants are encouraged to find any vulnerabilities in the protocol.
 All severity levels are considered in this phase.

-The lead auditor continues their involvement in this phase, and is incentivized to find more vulnerabilities.
+The lead auditor continues their involvement in this phase and is incentivized to find more vulnerabilities.
 The lead auditor's findings are rewarded as part of the contest pool and will affect their performance score.

 After the contest concludes, a judging period commences during which the judges review all findings from the contestants and the lead auditor.
 They determine the validity and severity of the findings.
 The judging process is transparent, allowing auditors to appeal their findings.

 Once judging begins, any additional submissions (after the public bounty time has concluded) are published, and the contestants collaborate with the judges to evaluate these findings.
 Contestants have an interest in this process as these findings will influence the final distribution of the reward pool.

 Once judging concludes, the Host delivers the Audit Report V3.0, containing all findings and recommended mitigation steps.
-The protocol team must address all findings (either fix or acknowledge them), and delivers the Audit Report V3.1, containing all responses to the findings.
+The protocol team must address all findings (either fix or acknowledge them), and deliver the Audit Report V3.1, containing all responses to the findings.
 The lead auditor then delivers Audit Report V3.2, containing responses to mitigation comments.

 #### Judging

 The validity and severity of the findings are determined by the Judge.
 The judging is started after the contest concludes and the findings are published.
-Judges are incentivized to complete the judging process in a timely manner.
+Judges are incentivized to complete the judging process on time.
 We denote the judging duration as $L_J$, with a default assumption of $L_J = 3$.
 The Host can adjust the judging duration if necessary.
 It's noteworthy that this contest is very likely to involve only a smaller number of findings.

 #### Outputs